ocf/ocfweb/ocfweb/docs/docs/services/webapps.md

 * **Bring an app back online.** `systemctl --user start myapp`
 * **Check the status of an app.** `systemctl --user status myapp`

+Your app's standard output and error streams are sent to systemd's journal (by default).
+You can view them using `journalctl --user -n`.
+See `man journalctl` for more options.

 ## Frequently asked questions
 ### Can you install a package on the app server?